The gravitational stratification of multifluid and multispecies plasma: The basics

+{As a result, all fluids and species end up sharing the same pressure scale height}.
+We note that the mean atomic mass is used for {balancing the plasma gas pressure gradient in Eq.~(\ref{eq:P_MFMS})}.
+When calculating the (mass) density of a specific fluid, we simply used its number density to multiply the real atomic mass of the fluid.
+In the present scenario, the ionization fractions do not change over height in the cHE stratification, and, thus, the (partial) number densities of all fluids can be easily calculated after the total gas pressure has been integrated. {To close the MFMS equations, we would need to have access to the temperature and partial densities, which can be used to calculate the partial pressures or internal energies following the equations of state.}

-In Figure~\ref{fig:example}, we compare the pHE and cHE results given within a 1 Mm interval\footnote{This interval is not suggested to be a realistic layer of the solar atmosphere.}, using the aforementioned NEQ number densities to provide the plasma quantities at $z=0$, with a constant temperature $1.6\times10^4$ K. The pHE solution results in exponentially changing ionization fractions, especially for neutral helium, whose atomic mass is the largest and requires a larger pressure gradient to balance.
-In contrast, the cHE solution maintains close to constant ionization fractions for all fluids, which should be the case when the temperature is constant and plasma dynamics are not yet involved.
+In Figure~\ref{fig:example}, we compare the pHE and cHE results given within a 1 Mm interval,\footnote{This interval is not suggested to be a realistic layer of the solar atmosphere.} using the aforementioned NEQ condition to provide the plasma quantities at $z=0$.
+The pHE solution results in exponentially changing ionization fractions, {simply because of gravitational stratification}.
 In the cHE solution, each fluid is not in pure hydrostatic balance.
 Instead, gravity is balanced by the combination of the pressure gradient and the collisional forces, assuming that collisions are sufficiently strong.
-Therefore, in a cHE stratification the velocity of each fluid is not zero, but their total velocity ($w_{\text{T}}$) along the $z$ direction